zohararad/rtlit/README.md

 Or install it yourself as:

-    $ gem install rattler
+    $ gem install artieller

 ## Usage

-You can use Rattler in one of three ways
+You can use Artieller in one of three ways

 ### In your code

-Include Rattler in your application and convert any CSS string to RTL
+Include Artieller in your application and convert any CSS string to RTL

-    require 'rattler'
+    require 'artieller'

     ltr_css = File.open('/path/to/ltr/file.css','r') { |f| f.read }
-    rtl_css = Rattler::Converter.to_rtl ltr_css
+    rtl_css = Artieller::Converter.to_rtl ltr_css

 ### As a Rake task

-Convert a single file with Rattler
+Convert a single file with Artieller

-    rake rattler:convert[/path/to/src.css,/path/to/dest.css]
+    rake artieller:convert[/path/to/src.css,/path/to/dest.css]

-Convert a directory with Rattler
+Convert a directory with Artieller

-    rake rattler:convert[/path/to/src/,/path/to/dest/]
+    rake artieller:convert[/path/to/src/,/path/to/dest/]

 Convert files in a directory filtered by extension

-    rake rattler:convert[/path/to/src/,/path/to/dest/, less] # will convert only *.less files in /path/to/src/
+    rake artieller:convert[/path/to/src/,/path/to/dest/, less] # will convert only *.less files in /path/to/src/

 ### As a CLI command

-    $ rattler /path/to/src/file.css /path/to/dest/file-rtl.css # will convert /path/to/src/file.css and output to /path/to/dest/file-rtl.css
+    $ artieller /path/to/src/file.css /path/to/dest/file-rtl.css # convert /path/to/src/file.css and output to /path/to/dest/file-rtl.css

-    $ rattler /path/to/src /path/to/dest # will convert all files in /path/to/src/ and output to /path/to/dest
+    $ artieller /path/to/src /path/to/dest # convert all files in /path/to/src/ and output to /path/to/dest

-    $ rattler -x less /path/to/src /path/to/dest # will convert only *.less files in /path/to/src/
+    $ artieller -x less /path/to/src /path/to/dest # convert only *.less files in /path/to/src/

 ## Contributing